Finding out your pregnant, for most women, is a joyous occasion. The excitement, the anticipation

 Sadly, for others this nightmare becomes a sobering reality with a birth injury.

-then you may have a case.
 Check out the most common scenarios here.

 What are the most common injuries?